Saya Kawamoto: AKB48 career

 Kawamoto debuted on 22 September 2013 at the first AKB48 Group Draft Kaigi.
 During the Draft on 10 November, Kawamoto was picked to join AKB48's Team B. SKE48's Team S, SKE48's Team KII, SKE48's Team E and HKT48's Team H. Through lottery, it was decided that Kawamoto would join AKB48's Team B. She later admitted it was the team she wanted to join the most.

 Kawamoto debuted in AKB48 Team B's stage on 7 March 2014, performing "Avocado Janeshi".

 On 26 March 2015, it was announced that she would be transferred to AKB48's Team 4.

 In September 2018, Kawamoto participated in a month-long member exchange program with JKT48, during which she transferred to JKT48 Team T and lived in Jakarta, while JKT48 member Stephanie Pricilla Indarto Putri and Pimrapat "Mobile" Phadungwatanachok of BNK48 became members of AKB48.

 On 6 July 2020, during an episode of AKB48 / OUC48 YouTube program Project 48, Kawamoto announced her graduation from AKB48 by the end of August.
 Her graduation concert, "Saya Kawamoto's Graduation Performance ~2486 Days of Treasure~", was held at the AKB48 Theater on 30 August 2020.
 She officially graduated from the group on her 22nd birthday, 31 August 2020.

 Post-AKB48

 On 2 December 2020, Kawamoto announced her affiliation with the talent agency Incubation.

 On 20 February 2021, she made her acting debut in the net drama Net Kaidan × Hyakumonogatari Season 6.

 On 31 December 2023, she announced that she has left Incubation.
 On April 1, 2024, she announced her transfer to A-music.

+On 14 April, 2026, it was announced that Kawamoto would transfer to Sophie Promotion.